sunghyuneun/sunghyuneun.github.io/content/projects/autonomous-turret.md

 # Autonomous Turret
-I created this in 2 weeks, for submission to Hack the North application.
+I created this in 2 weeks, for submission to Hack the North's application.

 ## Mechanical
-Recycled Flywheels from old Nerf Zeus gun.
+Reused flywheels from old Nerf Zeus gun.

 ![Assembled Turret](./assets/img/turretAssembled.png)